-The knot in Julian's stomach was still there hours later, pulsing anxiety through his body as he sat waiting for Professor Carlton's thirty-daychallenge group to begin.
-The chair he selected was one he'd never occupied before, giving him a slightly different perspective on the room.
+The knot in Julian's stomach was still there hours later, pulsing anxiety through his body as he returned to the parlor for Professor Carlton's thirty-day-challenge group.
+The room was empty, and he selected a chair that he'd never occupied before, giving him a slightly different perspective on the room.